MicrosoftDocs/ai-builder/ai-builder-docs/use-in-powerapps-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Adding AI Builder features to your Canvas applications is possible through a set of AI Builder components available in the Canvas Studio.
+Use AI Builder models in PowerApps by building a model driven app, or by adding an AI model to an app using a set of AI Builder components in the canvas studio.

  ![Canvas studio screen](media/canvas-studio.png "Canvas studio screen")